 Because you can’t eat desserts forever!
 Or so I’m told.

 Well, you could eat desserts forever and if being isolated for the last month has taught me anything, it’s exactly that.
-But now that I’ve had the opportunity to eat donuts daily with reckless abandon (and without restrictive things…like jeans) I kinda just super-duper want a SALAD.
+But now that I’ve had the opportunity to eat donuts daily with reckless abandon (and without restrictive things…like jeans) I kinda just want a vegetable.

-Maybe it’s the vegetarian part of my brain taking over?
-Or could it be my body’s way of saying “please, Liz, for the love of all things holy, no more chocolate chips!“?
-We honestly may never know!
+Maybe it’s the nutritionist part of my brain taking over?
+Or my body’s way of saying “please, Liz, for the love of all things holy, no more chocolate chips!“?
+We honestly may never know.

 Whatever the cause, it’s time for some good old fashion nutrition in the form of a giant bowl of plants.
 And nuts!